Back to Blog

 You contain multitudes.

 At Synthesis, we don't make you choose.
-We calculate your birth chart in all three systems—tropical, sidereal, and draconic—so you can see how each perspective describes a different layer of who you are.
+We calculate your birth chart across five systems—tropical, true sidereal, draconic, Chinese zodiac, and numerology—so you can see how each perspective describes a different layer of who you are.

 We also calculate: